ravelox/pimidi/README.md

 file_mode
         File permissions on the inbound_midi file if it needs to be created.
 Specify as Unix octal permissions.
 	Default is 0640.
+sync.interval
+	Interval in seconds between SYNC commands for timing purposes.
+Default is 10s.
 ```

 If ALSA is detected, the following options are also available: